Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 Madrigal: Where did your interest in the Gulf South come from?

 Ermus: I grew up in the Gulf South.
 I experienced Hurricane Andrew [in 1992].
-I do 18th century [history] but I find myself always applying things from the 18th century to today and vice versa.
+I do 18th-century [history] but I find myself always applying things from the 18th century to today and vice versa.

 Madrigal: Just in the last 10 or 15 years, it seems like the Gulf has been hit with several region-altering environmental disasters from acute ones like Katrina, Ike, and the Deepwater Horizon oil spill to the slow-burn of the oxygen-deprived dead zone and loss of coastal wetlands.
 Did you do the book because it’s such a disaster-prone region?